trentpiercy/trace/_notes.md

 Animate everything

 # Do Soon
-Download Coin Icon assets and display only if in list

 Good looking market UI
 - Specific market Page on click
 Abbreviation options (5,000,000 -> 5M)